Back to blog

 Frequently Asked Questions

-An AI use-case inventory should include the owner, user group, data sources, model or vendor, decision impact, integrations, risk tier, approval path, monitoring approach, and expected failure modes.
+An AI use-case inventory should include the business owner, technical owner, users, data sources, vendor or model, decision impact, integration points, autonomy level, risk tier, expected benefit, failure modes, controls, monitoring, and retirement criteria.

 AI GovernanceNIST AI RMFCritical Infrastructure